classy-org/sortasync/README.md

   .exec()
   .then(function(response) {
     doSomethingWith(response.user);
-    doSomethingWith(response.userGroup);
-    doSomethingWith(response.userFriends);
+    doSomethingWith(response.group);
+    doSomethingWith(response.friends);
     doSomethingWith(response.page);
-    doSomethingWith(response.pageComments);
-    doSomethingWith(response.pageLikes);
-  });
+    doSomethingWith(response.comments);
+    doSomethingWith(response.likes);
+  }));
 ```

-In the example above, `userGroup`, `userFriends`, and `userPage` all depend on the resolved value of the `user` operation.
+In the example above, `group`, `friends`, and `page` all depend on the resolved value of the `user` operation.
 They will fire concurrently as soon as `user` is resolved.

-Likewise, `userPageComments` and `userPageLikes`  depend on the resolved value of the `userPage` operation, so they will await that resolution and then fire concurrently.
+Likewise, `comments` and `likes`  depend on the resolved value of the `page` operation, so they will await that resolution and then fire concurrently.

-The operations above are written roughly in order for clarity, but this is not required (as objects have no concept of "order" anyway).
+The operations above are written in order for clarity, but this is not required (as objects have no concept of "order" anyway).

 ## Kickstart with arguments